How the Professionals Mulch

 Will mowing the leaves into the lawn make the lawn look messy?

 Most homeowners don’t realize the landscaper is doing anything different after they switch to mulching.
 The mulch generally cannot be seen on the lawn.
 Sometimes, if the leaf layer is very thick, you may need to make two passes to mulch all the leaves.
 Landscaping mowers equipped with mulching fittings reduce the leaves to such tiny fragments that you don’t see them at all.
 Of course, it is best to tell the client that you are switching to this more sustainable landscaping method, and explain that they may see some leaf residue on the lawn after you leave.
 This will disappear very quickly, especially if it rains, with the leaf mulch disappearing between the blades of grass.
-For the homeowner who resists this because he wants a perfectly green and clean lawn when you leave, attach the bag to the mower and collect the leaf mulch.
+For the homeowner who resists this because he wants a perfectly green and clean lawn when you leave, you should still mulch-mow but attach the bag to the mower and collect the leaf mulch.
+You can either take it with you, as you would with unmulched leaves, or start a compost pile at the site.

 I don’t like the look of leaf mulch on perennial beds.